-I accept that properties are expensive in some locations of Sydney and Melbourne and that recently home prices have stalled, but that doesn’t mean property values will crash in our big capital cities.
+I accept that properties are expensive in some locations of Sydney and Melbourne and that recently home prices have fallen a little – up to 5% in some Sydney suburbs – but that doesn’t mean property values will crash in our big capital cities.

 In fact, they’ve never have crashed since housing market data has been collected in Australia.

 Instead what tends to happen prices is an orderly correction, with prices only falling slightly, because people choose to simply remain in their home and ride things out, while most property investors also try and hold on rather than realising their capital loss.